krishNA2000000/C-Programs/README.md

 //the line joining the points(2,2) and (5,6) which lie on the circumference of a circle is the diameter of the circle.
 Write a program in c to compute the area of the circle

+CONCEPT-
+The distance between two points in 2D space is calculated using:d=sqrt((x2-x1)^2 + (y2-y1)^2)
+If this line is the diameter of a circle, then:radius=diameter/2 The area of a circle is calculated using:

+𝐴=𝜋𝑟^2
+This program uses coordinate geometry and basic math in C to compute the area of a circle from two diameter-endpoints.

 #include <stdio.h>
 #include <math.h>